luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

    )

 In English, those 3 atoms would be interpreted as the sentence fragment "The sum of 2 and 3".
-If you run the above Scheme snippet, it just adds those 3 atoms to the Atomspace.
+If you paste the above Scheme snippet into the Guile interpreter, it just puts those 3 atoms into the Atomspace.
 Boring!

 But :code:`PlusLink` has a special property; it is an *Active* or "executable" atom type.

-So far, the atoms we've seen, like the :code:`ListLink` and :code:`StateLink` we used above, have just been declarative, but *Active* atoms can be executed.
+So far, the atoms we've seen, like the :code:`ListLink` we used above, have been declarative, but *Active* atoms can be executed.
-Executing an atom means some operation is performed, the behavior varies from one atom type to another, and the effects can range from synthesizes a new Value, creating new atoms in the Atomspace or even delete existing atoms.
+Executing an atom means some computational operation is performed.
+The behavior varies from one atom type to another, and the effects can range from synthesizing a new Value, creating new atoms in the Atomspace or even deleting existing atoms.

 Some Link types may be Active as well as declarative, and which operation occurs depends on the context in which the link is accessed.